 Those against hidden cameras believe that they will only add an unnecessary level of stress to an already stressful job, or that the cameras are intrusive.
 It is unclear if Texas lawmakers will require nursing homes to utilize hidden cameras, but this is an important discussion that many Texas residents are now having.

-At the Law Offices of W.T.
-Johnson we have a long history of protecting the rights of Texas families.
-If you have questions or concerns about the level of care your loved one is receiving at a Texas nursing home, please contact us today to set-up your free, no-obligation consultation.
+At Crowe Arnold & Majors, LLP we have a long history of protecting the rights of Texas families.
+If you have questions or concerns about the level of care your loved one is receiving at a Texas nursing home, please contact us today to set-up your free, no-obligation consultation with a Dallas nursing home abuse lawyer.